awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 The following considerations apply to lifecycle policies:
 + A policy does not begin creating snapshots until you set its activation status to *enabled*\.
 You can configure a policy to be enabled upon creation\.
 + The first snapshot is created by a policy within one hour after the specified start time\.
+Subsequent snapshots are created within one hour of their scheduled time\.
 + If you modify a policy by removing or changing its target tag, the EBS volumes with that tag are no longer affected by the policy\.
 + If you modify the schedule name for a policy, the snapshots created under the old schedule name are no longer affected by the policy\.
 + If you modify a retention schedule based on time to use a new time interval, the new interval is used only for new snapshots\.
 The new schedule does not affect the retention schedule of existing snapshots created by this policy\.